 - Impressive screenHigh-res display with excellent HDR support and fast refresh rate

-The Oppo Find X5 Pro is a new flagship phone that matches the Samsung Galaxy S22 Ultra at a technical level, jamming in as many high-end specs and features into its frame as possible.
+The Oppo Find X5 Pro is a 2022 flagship phone that matches the Samsung Galaxy S22 Ultra at a technical level, jamming in as many high-end specs and features into its frame as possible.

 Screen and Design

 - Very shiny back and a standout design